splunk/splunk-powershell-modularinput/Package/README/README.md

 and packages the output inside <data> tags and <event> tags for Splunk's use.
 Note: it currently requires that output objects not have any script properties.

-Requirements
+Building
 ------------

+To build the modular input you need to:

+* Allow NuGet to download missing packages during build.
+(This is an option in Visual Studio's Options, under "Package Manager").
+* Run the build.ps1 script in the root directory.

-* MIPoSh requires PowerShell 3.
+### Note: The Modular Input for PowerShell requires PowerShell 3.

 This means it also requires .Net 4 (or higher), and will only run on platforms supported by PowerShell 3: Windows Server 2008 and Vista or newer (Windows 7, Server 2008 R2, Server 2012, Windows 8).

 Writing Scripts for Modular Inputs
 ----------------------------------

-When writing scripts for MIPosh, there are a quite a few differences from scripts you might normally run in PowerShell.
+When writing scripts for the **Splunk Add-on for PowerShell**, there are a quite a few differences from scripts you might normally run in PowerShell.
 There is no actual host provided, so you shouldn't refer to $host or use Write-Host or Out-Host.
 Everything you want output should go to either Write-Output or Write-Error.

-Since MIPoSh is a single-instance host running many scripts on schedules, all of the scripts are being run within the same process, and environment variables like the "current working directory" are shared between scripts.
+Since the Modular Input for PowerShell is a single-instance host running many scripts on schedules, all of the scripts are being run within the same process, and environment variables like the "current working directory" are shared between scripts.

-The Modular PowerShell TA for Splunk includes a PowerShell Module called [LocalStorage](https://github.com/splunk/splunk-powershell-modularinput/tree/master/ModularPowerShell/Modules/LocalStorage) which is pre-loaded for you, and exposes three cmdlets: Get-LocalStoragePath, Export-LocalStorage, and Import-LocalStorage.
+The **Splunk Add-on for PowerShell** also includes a PowerShell Module called [LocalStorage](https://github.com/splunk/splunk-powershell-modularinput/tree/master/Package/windows_x86/bin/Modules/LocalStorage) which is pre-loaded for you, and exposes three cmdlets: Get-LocalStoragePath, Export-LocalStorage, and Import-LocalStorage.
 These cmdlets use the splunk checkpoint directory and allow you to persist key-value pairs of data between scheduled runs of your script